 - Never shoot fireworks from a glass container.
 The glass can shatter and create a much higher risk of injury.

 - Spectators should be at a safe distance.
 Often times the labels of each firework will let you know what the ideal distance is.
+We recommend taking a few steps back beyond the recommended distance.

 - Never aim or throw fireworks at another person, even as a joke.
+Fireworks tend to be unpredictable and yes, the other person could lose an eye, a hand or worse.

 - Let your used fireworks sit for at least 20 minutes before properly discarding of the remnants.
 The proper method of discarding fireworks is by dousing the remnants in water, placing the remnants in a plastic bag and discarding in an outdoor trash can.